anchore/oss-docs/content/docs/user-guides/sbom/getting-started.md

 **Does Syft need internet access?**

 Only for downloading container images.
-Scanning local directories works offline.
+By default, scanning works offline.

 **What about private container registries?**

 Syft supports authentication for private registries.
-See [Authentication](/docs/user-guides/private-registries/).
+See [Private Registries](/docs/user-guides/private-registries/).

 **Can I use Syft in CI/CD pipelines?**